mfhepp/tinyswr/README.md

 12 | Wire 2 | n/a | 5 cm | Insulated wire or enameled Wire ca. 0.5 - 0.63 mm | n/a | Any |
 13 | PCB |  |  |  |  |  |

-**Hint:** You may also want to add a few 100 R/2W resistors to you order for they will be useful as a dummy load for calibration (two in parallel -> 50R -> 1:1.0, one in parallel -> 100R -> 1:2.0).
+**Hint:** You may also want to add a few 100 R/2W resistors to you order for they will be useful as a dummy load for calibration (two in parallel -> 50R -> 1:1.0, one resistor -> 100R -> 1:2.0).

 **Trimmer Potentiometer:** It seems that the following trimmer potentiometer has an identical footprint as the Bournd model and may be easier to source: